agustin-recoba/PyDistSim/docs/reference/networkbehavior.rst

    #.
 How fast a node can process a message.
 This is used to model the case where a node can only process a certain
       number of messages per time unit.

-To apply these properties to a network, simply set :attr:`NetworkMixin.behavioral_properties` to an instance of :class:`NetworkBehaviorModel`.
+To apply these properties to a network, simply set :attr:`Network.behavioral_properties` to an instance of :class:`NetworkBehaviorModel`.